NREL/EnergyPlus/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 The site is monitored by EnergyPlus developers and questions are attempted to be answered in a timely manner.
-Standard EnergyPlus support is provided free of charge by the U.S. Deparment of Energy, as part of a continuing effort to improve the EnergyPlus building simulation tool.
+Standard EnergyPlus support is provided free of charge by the U.S. Department of Energy, as part of a continuing effort to improve the EnergyPlus building simulation tool.
 Expedited, priority support may be available from other sources.
 The helpdesk has a files area where important (after release) files may be